j0hnm4r5/awesome-creative-technology/readme.template.md

 # Awesome Creative Technology

-> Businesses, groups, agencies, schools, fetivals, and conferences that specialize in combining computing, design, art, and user experience.
+> Businesses, groups, agencies, schools, festivals, and conferences that specialize in combining computing, design, art, and user experience.

 Creative technology is a broadly interdisciplinary and transdisciplinary field combining computing, design, art, and user experience.